-An oscillator circuit can have many applications.
+An oscillator circuit may have many applications.
 The diagram below shows how to make it work as a light sensitive sound generator using a LDR and a 741 operactional amplifier.

-To achieve this we place a cadmium sulfide LDR between the pin 2 and the pin 6 of the operational amplifier 741.
+To achieve our goal, we place a cadmium sulfide LDR between the pin 2 and the pin 6 of the 741 operational amplifier.

-The LDR can be of any type with a resistance that is between 500 ohms and 5 megohms in normal working conditions, which will allow to vary the work frequency in a ratio of 10,000 to 1.
+The LDR (Ligh dependent resistor) can be of any type but it must have a resistance that is between 500 ohms and 5 megohms in normal working conditions.
+This will allow us to change the work frequency in a ratio of 10,000 to 1.

-The variation of the LDR resistance, due to the change in light intensity, causes the frequency of the relaxation oscillator to change, causing the sound of the speaker to change in the same way.
-This gives a sound with a frequency that depends on the level of illumination that the LDR has.
-The greater the illumination in the LDR, the greater the frequency of the sound in the speaker.
+The variation of the LDR resistance, due to the change in light intensity, causes the frequency of the relaxation oscillator to change.
+This cause the sound of the speaker to change in the same way.

-List of components of the oscillator or light-sensitive sound generator circuit
+List of components for the light-sensitive sound generator circuit

 - 1 100 ohm resistor (R4)